 Supports are available for families with children aged between 24 weeks and 15 years who are attending any participating Tusla registered childcare service, including any Tusla registered childminder.

 There are two types of subsidies under the National Childcare Scheme:

 Universal Subsidies are available to all families with children under three years old.
 They are also available to families with children over three years who have not yet qualified for the free preschool programme (ECCE).
 This subsidy is not means tested and provides 50c per hour towards the cost of a registered childcare place for up to a maximum of 40 hours per week.

 Income Assessed Subsidies are available to families with children aged between 24 weeks and 15 years.
 This subsidy is means tested and will be calculated based on your individual circumstances.
 Your rate will vary depending on your level of family income, your child’s age and educational stage, and the number of children in your family.
-The subsidy can be used towards the cost of a registered childcare place for up to a maximum of 40 hours if you are working, studying or training, or in circumstances where you are unavailable for childcare, and a maximum of 15 hours if you are not working, studying or training.

 For further information on the new scheme please click here: https://ncs.gov.ie/

 Or feel free to call us in the office on 062 64200